darwintantuco/notes/src/content/ecto/migrations.md

 date: '2021-03-12'
 ---

-#### Migrations
+- create and alter tables in your database

-create and alter tables in your database
+- ecto keeps track of which migrations have already been run using `schema_migrations` table

-ecto keeps track of which migrations have already been run using `schema_migrations` table
+- by default migrations are run within a database transaction,

-by default migrations are run within a database transaction,
+  - to disable it, define `@disable_ddl_transaction true` in migration file

-to disable it, define `@disable_ddl_transaction true` in migration file
+#### Adding a migration

 ```bash
 $ mix ecto.gen.migration add_users_and_posts